Billie Eilish and Father Will Co-DJ on ‘Me & Dad Radio’ Show for Apple

 “My dad and I have had this relationship over the years of sharing music with each other,” Eilish told Apple Music’s Zane Lowe, in announcing the new show Thursday.
 “My dad has shown me some of my favorite songs in the world and I’ve shown him songs that he loves and adores also.”

-Some of the evangelism between parent and child will occur on the air, apparently.
-Said O’Connell, “That was the genesis of this whole show: I’ll play you a bunch of stuff you don’t know that I think is great.”

-The first episode will be heard on Apple Music May 8 at 3 p.m.
+The first of six planned episodes will be heard on Apple Music May 8 at 3 p.m.
 ET, noon PT (direct link here).

+“Dad had never done it before,” Eilish told Lowe.
+“Dad was just hyped all around.
+But it was really fun.
+I think the best episodes will be later because the first one was our first go at it and I think it’ll get better.
+I think maybe we blabbed a little too much.

 An announcement from Apple said the music on the shows will “span decades and genres, from the popular and well known, to the rare and obscure,” with playlists also available to stream on the service independent of the father-and-daughter commentary.